jmjry/country-royale/README.md

 * When stuck on a development issue, I checked [Stackoverflow](https://stackoverflow.com) to see if other developers had the same problems.

 ### Acknowledgments

+* I'd like to thank Brian Macharia for providing feedback, ideas and suggestions for improving my site.